VITAS Healthcare: Corporate headquarters

 VITAS Healthcare is headquartered in Miramar, Florida.
-The company first moved a portion of its corporate offices to the Miramar Park of Commerce in 2017.
+The company has been a tenant at the Miramar Park of Commerce since 1995, and began transitioning its corporate offices there in 2017.

+By the mid-2020s, all operations had been consolidated at the Miramar campus.
+As of 2025, VITAS occupies 167,819 square feet across multiple buildings in the Park, with the official headquarter location at 3046 Corporate Way.

+Prior to the Miramar consolidation, VITAS maintained its headquarters in downtown Miami.
+The company was a long-time anchor tenant at Bayfront Plaza, 100 South Biscayne Boulevard.

-In 2013, the organization leased 23,500 square feet at the Miami Center, which is located at 201 South Biscayne Boulevard in Miami, Florida.
-A portion of the company remains in this space.
+In 2013, the company leased an additional 23,500 square feet at the Miami Center at 201 South Biscayne Boulevard.
+The former VITAS Tower at 100 South Biscayne Boulevard was vacated and demolition of the 19-story, circa-1959 structure began in 2025.
+The site is slated for redevelopment as One Bayfront Plaza, a planned supertall tower rising 1,049 feet that would become the tallest building in Florida.

-Previously, VITAS was an anchor tenant at Bayfront Plaza at 100 South Biscayne Boulevard, which bears the VITAS name.
-Bayfront Plaza, completed in the late 1950s, was expected to be demolished and replaced by One Bayfront Plaza in 2018, a large complex which would be among the tallest buildings in Miami.
-The building remains standing amid demolition delays and controversial graffiti tagging.

-Awards & Recognitions
+Awards and recognition

-VITAS Healthcare joined the list of 2025 Top Workplaces in the healthcare industry.
+VITAS Healthcare joined the list of 2026 Top Workplaces and has been recognized as a Top Workplace in the healthcare industry since 2025.

 In 2024, VITAS received the Advancing Health Equity Daisy Award presented by the American Association for Men in Nursing (AAMN)'s 49th annual conference in October.
 In July, VITAS was the inaugural recipient of the 2024 Founders Spirit Award given by the National Black Nurses Association at its 52nd Annual Institute and Conference.
 In May, the company received the Health Value Award for Employee Engagement presented by the Validation Institute at The Healthcare Innovation Congress in Washington, D.C.

 In 2023, the VITAS Inpatient Unit of Orange County was awarded 2nd place in the hospice category for the Architecture & Design Awards presented by Senior Housing News in December.
 Also in December, VITAS Healthcare was awarded the 2023 HRO Today Association Awards for Best in Class: Employee Experience and was a finalist for both Best in Class: HR Technology and HR Team of the Year.
 In November, VITAS was named in the list of Top 25 Companies in Miami for 2023 by The Business Report.
 In January, VITAS received the inaugural Corporate Roundtable Award from the National Black Nurses Association (NBNA) during the 35th annual NBNA Day on Capitol Hill.

-In 2022, VITAS received the IDEA Award from the American Association for Men in Nursing at its 50th annual conference in October.

-In 2020, The Mobile User Experience Awards recognized the VITAS Healthcare mobile app with the top prize for Best Social Impact.